Under 2 hours

 Many traditional fireplaces, especially in older homes, burn wood.
 Wood provides a traditional crackling, roaring fire.
 The more you use it, the more ash, soot and creosote builds up.
 There’s nothing inside a wood-burning fireplace except a metal grate.
 It will have a damper but may or may not have a built-in screen or glass doors.

-Here’s how to clean a fireplace that burns wood.
+Here’s how to clean a brick fireplace that burns wood.

 - Extinguish any fire.
 Spread out the embers with a fireplace shovel.
 Cover embers with ash or a little baking soda.
 Wait 24 hours.